Resource efficiency: Motivation

-Energy efficiency

 Possible approaches

 To achieve and optimize natural resource and energy efficiency, several sustainable economical or production schemes have been proposed over the course of the last 50 years: circular economy, cradle-to-cradle- or regenerative design, as well as biomimetics principles, just to name a few.
 Common to all of them is built-in sustainability, in which (non-renewable) resource-wasting is ruled out by design.
 They are generally built to be holistic, robustly self-sustaining and respecting the carrying capacity of the economic or ecological system.

 Resource use measurement and identification of hotspots

 A key tool in resource efficiency is measuring different aspects of resource use (e.g. carbon footprint, water footprint, land footprint or material use), then identifying 'hot spots' where the most resources are used or where there are the best opportunities to reduce this resource use.
 For example, WRAP has published information on hotspots for 50 grocery products likely to contribute most to the environmental impacts associated with UK household consumption.
 WRAP have created a range of tools and guides to help improve business resource efficiency.

-Initiatives and programmes
+Examples of initiatives and programmes

 UNEP

 UNEP works to promote resource efficiency and sustainable consumption and production (SCP) in both developed and developing countries.
 The focus is on achieving increased understanding and implementation by public and private decision makers, as well as civil society, of policies and actions for resource efficiency and SCP.
 This includes the promotion of sustainable resource management in a life cycle perspective for goods and services.